matfantinel/fantinel.dev/cms/articles/2024-01-22-progressive-enhancement.md

 ---
+tags: []
+type: Article
+title: Progressive Enhancement (and why it matters)
 slug: progressive-enhancement
-title: Progressive Enhancement (and why it matters)
+excerpt: >-
-excerpt: Progressive Enhancement isn't just another web jargon; it's a guiding principle shaping modern web development.
+  Progressive Enhancement isn't just another web jargon; it's a guiding principle shaping modern web development.
-coverImage: ""
+coverImage: ''
-coverImageAlt: ""
+coverImageAlt: ''
 showImage: false
-socialImage: /posts/progressive-enhancement/cover.png
+socialImage: /images/posts/progressive-enhancement/cover.png
-date: 2024-01-23T01:50:25.950Z
-updated: null
 showToc: true
 hidden: false
-tags: []
 categories:
   - Front-End
   - Dev
-type: Article
+date: 2024-01-23T01:50:25.950Z
+updated: 1970-01-01T00:00:00.000Z
 ---

 I’ve mentioned Progressive Enhancement on this blog [once before](/blog-development-sveltekit), when explaining how my blog was built and how Svelte has that concept as one of its main appeals.
 Since then, it’s something that has stuck with me on everything I’ve built, and as such has shaped the way I work both on personal projects and professionally as well.